sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtk-murrine-engine</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Murrine GTK2 engine
+Short desc    : Murrine GTK2 engine
 URL          : http://www.cimitan.com/murrine/
-Лицензия     : LGPLv2 or LGPLv3
+License      : LGPLv2 or LGPLv3
-Описание     : Murrine Engine is a Gtk2 theme engine, using the Cairo vector graphics
+Descript     : Murrine Engine is a Gtk2 theme engine, using the Cairo vector graphics
              : library.
 It comes by default with a modern glassy look, inspired by
              : Venetian glass artworks, and is extremely customizable.
 ```